mronkain/artmr/README.md

 To start a new race, use `--reset` command line option.
 Previous data is destroyed.

 ## Requirements
 Tested with python 2.7.
-Requires asciimatics library, install with `pip install asciimatics`
+Requires asciimatics and sqlalchemy libraries, install with `pip install asciimatics` and `pip install sqlalchemy`

 ## TODO